Reltig73/Retailrocket_Ecommerce_Data_Analysis/README.md

 E-commerce Metrics Analysis

-This project presents a detailed SQL-based analysis of key performance metrics for an e-commerce platform.
-Using PostgreSQL and event-level data, it explores how user behavior impacts sales performance and retention over time.
+This project provides a case study on SQL-based analysis of key performance measures of an e-commerce platform It researches the effects of user behavior on sales performance and its retention over time with the help of PostgreSQL and event-level data

 Main Objectives

-Measure and interpret Sales Conversion Rate — how effectively visits turn into transactions.
+Measure and interpret Sales Conversion rate- the efficiency of conversion of visits into transactions

-Calculate Returning Customer Rate — how many customers make repeat purchases.
+Calculate Returning Customer Rate — the frequency of customers making repeat purchase

-Track Website Traffic and user engagement across different time periods.
+Monitor Website Traffic and user interaction by time

-Evaluate Add-to-Cart Rate and Cart Abandonment Rate as indicators of purchase intent.
+Measures of purchase intent include Add-to-Cart Rate and Cart Abandonment Rate

-Analyze Average Order Value (AOV) to understand spending patterns.
+Examine Average Order Value (AOV) in order to know how people spend

-Estimate Monthly Recurring Revenue (MRR) to assess long-term growth.
+As an indicator of long-term growth, estimate Monthly Recurring Revenue (MRR)

 Tools & Methods

-PostgreSQL for data analysis and query optimization
+PostgreSQL

-Window functions, aggregations, and CTEs for metric computation
+Window functions, aggregations, subqueries and CTEs for metric computation

-Timestamp-based grouping to track monthly performance trends
+Power BI

+Graphs, visualizations, Power Query

 Key Insights

-The analysis helps identify behavioral trends among visitors, the effectiveness of conversion funnels, and potential areas to improve retention and monetization.
+The analysis helps identify behavioral trends among visitors, the effectiveness of conversion funnels, and potential areas to improve retention and monetization